The Sixth Sense

 Sex & Nudity

-There is no sexual content or nudity in the film.
-The focus is on emotional and psychological themes.
+There is no sexual content or nudity in this film, as the focus is entirely on the psychological mystery and supernatural elements.

 Violence & Gore